ryanallen/words-of-my-perfect-teacher/README.md

 [^123]: We have not been able to clarify this phrase. *srog* [means](#means) the life force which supports heat and consciousness, or the breath.
 It seems that Surabhibhadra was the patron of [Nāgārjuna](#nāgārjuna), who provided him with an elixir of life.
 If that was the case, perhaps the son, to kill his father, decided to kill [Nāgārjuna](#nāgārjuna) to prevent him from giving him the elixir.

 [^124]: According to legend, [Nāgārjuna](#nāgārjuna)'s head and body took the form of two large stones some distance apart (at Nagarjunakonda in South India) which gradually draw closer over the centuries.
 When they reunite, [Nāgārjuna](#nāgārjuna) will come to life again.

+[^125]: In addition to actions which are generally negative, there are actions which the [Buddha](#buddha) proscribed for those who had taken particular vows.
+Here the monk is violating a precept forbidding fully ordained monks to cut vegetation.

 [^temp-1]: The <a href="#obscurations">obscurations</a> of <a href="#negative-emotions">negative emotions</a> and <a href="#concept-obscurations">conceptual obscurations</a>. "<a href="#obscurations">Obscurations</a>" <a href="#means">means</a> factors that cover and obscure our <a href="#buddha-nature">Buddha nature</a>.